nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Value Proposition

 The main value proposition of MediVault is such that it provides the user with an interface for efficient stock taking purposes.
-It eradicates the need for manual tracking of medications which will greatly lessen the administrative workload of a pharmacist.
+It eradicates the need for manual tracking of medications which greatly lessen the administrative workload of a pharmacist.
 It automates stock taking process to a certain extent because it is a 3 in 1 integrated solution that provides real-time tracking of stock, prescriptions and orders in a pharmacy.